Carmen de Patagones school shooting

-The Carmen de Patagones school shooting occurred on 28 September 2004 at the "Islas Malvinas" Institute in Carmen de Patagones, Buenos Aires Province, Argentina.
-Rafael Solich, 15, killed three fellow students and wounded five more.
+The Carmen de Patagones school shooting was a school shooting that occurred on 28 September 2004 at the "Islas Malvinas" Institute in Carmen de Patagones, Buenos Aires Province, Argentina.
+The perpetrator, Rafael Solich, 15, killed three fellow students and wounded five more.
+Solich was not prosecuted for the crime, as he was under the age of criminal responsibility at the time.

 Background

-Solich is the son of Rafael Solich and Esther Pangue.
-His father nicknamed him "Juniors", after the Buenos Aires football club Boca Juniors.
+Rafael "Juniors" Solich (born 27 October 1988), is the son of Rafael Solich and Esther Pangue.
+His father nicknamed him after the Buenos Aires football club Boca Juniors.
 His father was involved in the Argentine Naval Prefecture, and Solich took his gun to commit the shootings.
+He claimed to have been planning "something" since the seventh grade.

 Solich had one friend, Dante, and the pair communicated in English to keep private.
 Classmates said that the pair listened to Marilyn Manson and wore black, and would draw Satanic imagery such as inverted crosses.
+The pair had recently gone to the cinema to watch Elephant, a film about a school shooting directly based on the Columbine High School massacre.
+The night before the shooting, Solich listened to the song "The Nobodies" by Marilyn Manson, which addresses the perpetrators of the Columbine massacre.

 Events

-The morning of Tuesday 28 September 2004, in the middle school N°202 "Islas Malvinas" in Carmen de Patagones, a 15-year-old student named Rafael Solich, known as "Junior", opened fire upon his classmates in their classroom.
+The morning of Tuesday 28 September 2004, in the middle school N°202 "Islas Malvinas" in Carmen de Patagones, Solich opened fire on his classmates in their classroom.
 The massacre took place at 7:35, the time at which classes started.
-Solich entered the institute in which around 400 students attended class, hiding a Browning Hi-Power 9mm pistol (which belonged to his father, subofficial of the Argentine Naval Prefecture), two full magazines and a hunting knife hidden in a military coat.
+Solich entered the institute in which around 400 students attended class, bringing a Browning Hi-Power 9mm pistol (which belonged to his father, subofficial of the Argentine Naval Prefecture), two full magazines and a hunting knife hidden in a military coat.

-In the classroom 1° B, Solich stood up in front of the class, took the gun, and discharged the entire magazine upon his classmates without saying a word.
-After emptying the magazine, he headed for the hall, loaded a second magazine and shot again, this time for the person in charge of the school buffet, who he did not manage to injure.
+In the classroom 1° B, Solich stood up in front of the class, took the gun and discharged the entire magazine upon his classmates without saying a word.
+After emptying the magazine, he headed for the hall, loaded a second magazine and shot again, this time at the person in charge of the school buffet, whom he did not manage to injure.

 He kept walking through the main hall until Dante Pena, one of his classmates and best friends, tackled him and removed his weapon.
 After the authorities were warned, he did not resist, was arrested and transferred to the port city of Bahía Blanca.

 Because of the attack, three of his classmates died, aged between 15 and 16, and five other students were injured.
 The then-president Néstor Kirchner described the episode as "painful" and declared two national days of mourning.

 In all the schools in the country, an event of reflection was held, where a letter sent by the Ministry of Education was read for everyone.

 Victims

-3 Students were killed and 5 were injured during the attack in the classroom.
+3 students were killed and 5 were injured during the attack in the classroom.

-The 3 students that died were.